lolotrgeek/gun_server/README.md

-# Gun Server - GUN
+# Gun Server - lite

+A lite version of gun_server, just a simple deployable instance

 Gun is awesome, raw and powerful.
 Gotta be careful with gun. https://gun.eco/docs/Todo-Dapp#step=Deploy